panacotar/blog/_posts/2025-07-07-5-simple-steps-to-a-lean-docker-image.md

 ### 4. Skip dev dependencies
 Besides multi-stage, you can further skip dev dependencies during install.

 For Node, always use `ci` (clean install) instead of `i`.
-This command is faster and it installs the exact versions based on `package-lock.json`.
-It throws and error and exits for any version mismatch.
+This command is more efficient and installs the exact versions based on `package-lock.json`.
+It throws an error and exits for any version mismatch.
 It also accepts an `--omit` flag to skip some dependencies.
 ```
 RUN npm ci --omit=dev
 ```